What is Medication-Assisted Treatment at Alcohol Rehab?

 Alcohol Rehab at Summer House Detox Center

 Summer House offers alcohol detox as part of its many comprehensive alcohol rehab programs that are personalized for each individual patient.
-If you or a loved one needs help recovering from alcohol addiction, we can discuss your options for MAT and help you experience a safe recovery.
+If you or a loved one needs help recovering from alcohol addiction, we can discuss your options for Medication-Assisted Treatment and help you experience a safe recovery.
 Contact us today at 800-719-1090 to learn more about alcohol detox in Florida and begin the treatment process.